The following is one of those passages wherein translating from the original Greek into the English renders it an enigma to many.

 5. Its number is Plural

-1. What this means is that the word “work out” is an imperative mood, which means it is a command, God demands for us to do something.
+1. It is in the imperative mood, which means it is a command, God demands for us to do something.

 2. It is in the present tense, which means that the action is continuous – It never stops.

-3. It is in the middle (or passive) voice, meaning that we have something to do, but the main action is done by the one sending the message - God.
+3. It is in the middle (or passive) voice, meaning that we have something to do “for our own benefit,” but we are doing the all or the main action which is done by the ONE sending the message – God.

 4. It is in the second person, meaning what is being said is intended for the reader, the person who is reading this passage is the one God means it for.